richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 The following general guidelines apply to all registries updated here:

-- Every entry reserves a partition for Private or Experimentatal Use.
+- Every registry reserves a partition for Private or Experimentatal Use.

-- Registries with ASCII fields are now limited to uppercase letters; fields starting with 0x2D, the ASCII minus sign, are reserved for Private or Experimental Use.
+- Entries with ASCII fields are now limited to uppercase letters; fields starting with 0x2D, the ASCII minus sign, are reserved for Private or Experimental Use.